KNVB/LunarCalendar/README.md

 	</li><br>
 	<li>
 		getLunarDate:<br>
-		It return a corresponding LunarDate object when a LocalDateTime object is given.<br>
+		It returns a corresponding LunarDate object when a LocalDateTime object is given.<br>
-		The detail information about LunarDate object are provided in JavaDoc.
+		The detail information about LunarDate object is provided in JavaDoc.
 	</li><br>
 	<li>
 		getMonthlyCalendar:<br>
-		It return a MonthlyCalendar object when a year and month parameter is provided.<br>
+		It returns a MonthlyCalendar object when a year and month parameter is provided.<br>
 		The detail information about MonthlyCalendar and MyCalendar object are provided in JavaDoc.<br>
 		It is useful for Monthly Calendar generation.
 	</li>
 </ol>
-Users can extend MyCalendarUtility.prepareHolidayList method to customize the holiday handling.
+Users can extend MyCalendarUtility.prepareHolidayList method to customize holiday handling.

 The Testing Class is for the holiday handling customization demonstration.
 <br><br><br><br>